youthfulcities/uwi-2023/README.md

-# Kulba

-"Kulba" means "Home" in Dari.
-This app was developed by Genna Weber for [Youthful Cities](https://youthfulcities.com/) in a collaboration between Youthful Cities and [The Refugee Centre](https://www.therefugeecentre.org/).
 The purpose of the app is to get refugees to consider settling in secondary cities within Canada.
 It suggests possible matches and presents a dashboard of facts about each city.
 It's built using `create-react-app` and styled with Material UI.

 ## Adding new cities